Fact sheet P-07

-There are principally 2 types of copyright to consider when we talk about music copyright.
+There are principally 2 areas to consider when we talk about music copyright:

-- The traditional ©, ‘C in a circle’ copyright, applies to the composition, musical score, lyrics, as well as any artwork or cover designs, as all of these are individually subject to copyright in their own rights, (though when you register, you can include them all in a single registration provided they have the same copyright owner(s)).
+The traditional ©, ‘C in a circle’, copyright applies to the composition, musical score, lyrics, as well as any artwork or cover designs.

 Suppose you want to record and sell your own version of Tchaikovsky’s 1812 Overture.
-This would not present a problem as Tchaikovsky has certainly been dead for over 70 years*, the work itself would now be out of copyright, and available as a work in the public domain.
-Provided you performed and recorded the work yourself, no infringement would have occurred. * Actual duration may vary due to national laws
+This would not present a problem as Tchaikovsky has certainly been dead for over 70 years, so the work would now be out of copyright and in the public domain.
+Provided you performed and recorded the work yourself, no infringement would have occurred.

 - Using the work of others

-If you use samples of music by other authors in your work, ensure that you get permission to use the work before you attempt to publish or sell your work.
-Similarly, if you use loops or samples available via sample collections etc. ensure that these are licensed as free to use, or obtain permission first.
+If you use samples of music by other writers and composers in your work, ensure that you get permission to use those samples before you attempt to publish or sell your work.
+Similarly, if you use loops or samples available via sample collections etc., ensure that these are licensed as free to use, or obtain permission first.

-If you need to get permission to use a piece of music, normally the best place to start is with the last know publisher for the work.
-They will certainly know how to get permission to use the work, (as they must have permission themselves), so they will certainly know who you would need to contact.
+If you need to get permission to use a piece of music, normally the best place to start is with the last known publisher for the work.
+They should know who you need to contact for permission and, in many cases, they will be authorised to act on the owner's behalf in such matters.

-If the work is by an U.S. artist, you could contact the American Society of Composers, Authors and Publishers, BMI (Broadcast Music, Inc), or SESAC.
+If the work is by a US artist, you could also contact the American Society of Composers, Authors and Publishers, BMI (Broadcast Music, Inc), or SESAC.

 - Band members agreements

-Where music is written as a group effort, we recommend that you draw up an agreement to clarify issues, such as which rights belong to which member, and how royalties would be distributed in the event that members of your group leave.
+Where music is written as a group effort, we recommend that you draw up an agreement to clarify issues, such as which rights belong to which member, how royalties should be distributed and what happens if members of your group leave.

 For successful commercial bands, incorporation is also an option.
 As with a normal incorporated company, the band members would own shares in the band/company.
-In this situation, a band member would typically sell his shares to the other members if he decided to leave.
+In this situation, a band member would typically sell their shares to the other band members if they decide to leave.

 - Does copyright protect a band name?

-Copyright does not apply to names, neither will it apply to single phrases or slogans.
-Names may however be regionally protected as a trademark which may be carried out via national patent and trademark offices.
-To qualify the name should be distinctive, not deceptive or contrary to law or morality, and not similar to previously registered band names.
+Copyright does not apply to names in their own right, neither will it apply to single phrases or slogans.
+It may, however, be possible to apply to have the name regionally protected as a trademark via your national trademark office.
+To qualify, the name should be distinctive, not deceptive or contrary to law or morality, and not similar to previously registered band names.

 - Public performance